electric-sql/electric/website/docs/api/clients/typescript.md

   /**
    * A function for handling errors.
    * This is optional, when it is not provided any shapestream errors will be thrown.
-   * If the function is provided and returns an object containing parameters and/or headers
+   * If the function returns an object containing parameters and/or headers
    * the shapestream will apply those changes and try syncing again.
    * If the function returns void the shapestream is stopped.
    */